Diagnosis of Benign Prostatic Hyperplasia (BPH)

 by Ricker Polsdorfer, MD

 You will be asked about your medical history.
 A physical exam will be done.
-The symptoms of BPH are similar to other conditions such as a urinary tract infection, prostate cancer, prostatitis, bladder cancer, or incomplete bladder emptying due to neurogenic bladder.
-These will be evaluated by your doctor.
+The symptoms of BPH can be similar to other urinary tract issues, from infections to cancer.
+Tests may be done to rule these out.

 Prostate specific antigen (PSA) —PSA is a protein made by the prostate gland.
-PSA levels may increase when prostate cancer is present, but other noncancerous conditions like BPH can also cause an increase in PSA.
-These tests may be used in conjunction with other tests to determine if your symptoms are caused by a cancer or BPH.
+PSA levels may increase when prostate cancer is present and with other noncancerous conditions like BPH.
+It is not used by itself to diagnose BPH or cancer but will be part of a group of tests.

 American Urological Association (AUA) Practice Guidelines Committee.
 AUA guideline on management of benign prostatic hyperplasia.
 Available at: